tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 There is a good reason why the auto-invalidation is kept to ".html" by default.
 The goal is to keep that bucket as small as possible.
 Do not throw out the baby with the bathwater by just invalidating everything – just to be on the safe side.

 Self-contained resources should be served on that resource's path.
 That helps invalidation a lot.
 Keep it simple, don't create mapping schemes like "resource /a/b/c" is served from "/x/y/z".
 Make your components work with the default Dispatcher's auto-invalidation settings.
-Don't try to repair a badly designed component with over-invalidation in the dispatcher.
+Don't try to repair a badly designed component with over-invalidation in the Dispatcher.

 ##### Exceptions to Auto-Invalidation: ResourceOnly Invalidation

-The invalidation request for the dispatcher usually is fired from the Publish system(s) by a replication agent.
+The invalidation request for the Dispatcher usually is fired from the Publish system(s) by a replication agent.

 If you feel super confident about your dependencies, you can try to build your own invalidating replication agent.